yankeguo/hardhat-trezor/README.md

 > [!CAUTION]
 >
-> This package is in alpha stage and should be used with caution.
-Use it at your own risk.
+> This package comes with no warranty, use at your own risk

 ## Requirements